genomicsclass/leanpub/manuscript/matrix_algebra_examples.md

 The Tower of Pisa is about 56 meters high, there is no initial velocity and half the constant of gravity is 9.8/2=4.9.

-### The `lm` function
+### The `lm` Function
 R has a very convenient function that fits these models.
-We will learn more about this function later.
-But here is a preview:
+We will learn more about this function later, but here is a preview:

 ```r